varnish/Varnish-Book/varnish_book.rst

    Two important distinctions between them is that *purges* remove a single object (with its variants), whereas *bans* perform cache invalidation based on matching expressions.
    However, there are cases where none of these mechanisms are optimal.

-   *Hashtwo* creates a second hash key to link cached objects based on cache tags.
+   *Hashtwo/xkey* creates a second hash key to link cached objects based on cache tags.
    This hash keys provide the means to invalidate cached objects with common cache tags.

-   In practice, *Hashtwo* create cache invalidation patterns, which can be tested and invalidated immediately just as *purges* do.
+   In practice, *hashtwo/xkey* create cache invalidation patterns, which can be tested and invalidated immediately just as *purges* do.
-   In addition, *Hashtwo* is much more efficient than *bans* because of two reasons:
+   In addition, *hashtwo/xkey* is much more efficient than *bans* because of two reasons:
    1) looking up *hash keys* is much more efficient than traversing ban-lists, and
    2) every time you test a ban expression, it checks every object in the cache that is older than the ban itself.

-   The hashtwo VMOD is pre-built for supported versions and can be installed using regular package managers from the Varnish Software repositories.
+   The hashtwo and xkey VMOD are pre-built for supported versions and can be installed using regular package managers from the Varnish Software repositories.
-   Once the repository is in place you can issue the following commands to install the VMOD:
+   Once your repository is properly configured, as indicated in `Solution: Install Varnish`_, issue the following commands to install the hashtwo VMOD:

    On Debian or Ubuntu::